AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 +++**Maintenance Update on May 27, 2021**

-**Commit Date calendar displays for updates**
+**[!UICONTROL Commit Date] calendar displays for updates**

 _Tasks_

 When a user in the new [!DNL Adobe Workfront] experience is entering an update on a task, the [!UICONTROL Commit Date] calendar displays without the user selecting the [!UICONTROL Commit Date] field.

-**More menu missing from filters, views, and groupings**
+**[!UICONTROL More] menu missing from filters, views, and groupings**

 _Lists_

 When a user in the new [!DNL Adobe Workfront] experience views the filters, views, or groupings for a list, the [!UICONTROL More] menu icon is missing, which prevents them from sharing or—if they have access—removing filters, views, or groupings.

-**Copying and Pasting a project Reference Number adds "This"**
+**Copying and Pasting a project [!UICONTROL Reference Number] adds "[!UICONTROL This]"**

 _Projects_

-When a user in the new [!DNL Workfront] experience navigates to a project, copies the Reference Number from the [!UICONTROL Overview] area, then pastes it, the word "This" is added to the end of the number.
+When a user in the new [!DNL Workfront] experience navigates to a project, copies the [!UICONTROL Reference Number] from the [!UICONTROL Overview] area, then pastes it, the word "[!UICONTROL This]" is added to the end of the number.

-**Daily Digest emails are sending when they are disabled**
+**[!UICONTROL Daily Digest] emails are sending when they are disabled**

 _Email Notifications_

-Some users are receiving Daily Digest email notifications when they have not been enabled in their user settings.
+Some users are receiving [!UICONTROL Daily Digest] email notifications when they have not been enabled in their user settings.

 **The object no longer exists error**

 _Objects_

-When a user in the new [!DNL Workfront] experience attempts to open certain objects, they see the error message "The \<object\> no longer exists: You may have mistyped the web address.
-Double check it and try entering the address again."
+When a user in the new [!DNL Workfront] experience attempts to open certain objects, they see the error message "[!UICONTROL The (object) no longer exists: You may have mistyped the web address.
+Double check it and try entering the address again.]"
 The object link still appears in lists, recents, favorites, search results, etc., but they are unable to access it and it does not appear in the Recycle Bin with deleted objects.